 You can watch more of Miguel’s video in his Youtube channel.

 In Japanese language, the abacus is called soroban.
 In this tutorial, we are going to learn how to use the soroban.
-In Japan, students learn to use abacus formally in the third grade.
+In Japan, students start learning how to use abacus formally in the third grade.

 Believe it or not, in these modern time, some tellers in Japan still use abacus.
 And when they calculate, they are almost as fast as when using a calculator.
 Or maybe even faster.

-Shown above is a drawing representing a Japanese abacus. » Read more
+Shown above is a figure representing a Japanese abacus. » Read more

 Desmos Calculator is one of the great free calculators available online.
 You can use it to create graphs, plot table of data, evaluate equations and even explore transformations.
 But my favorite feature of Desmos are the sliders.
 Recently, they have added an animation feature for sliders.